dgaydukov/cert-spring5/files/spring5.md

 #### DI and IoC
 ###### Dependency injection
-Rewrite filed injection with `@Autowired` (perfomed by `AutowiredAnnotationBeanPostProcessor`) to constructor injection.
+Rewrite filed injection with `@Autowired` (performed by `AutowiredAnnotationBeanPostProcessor`, has one filed `boolean required`, default true
+- will fail if no dep found, if set false - will set null) to constructor injection.
 The pros are
 - you can use `final` keyword with constructor injection, can’t be done with filed injection
 - it’s easy to see when you break S in SOLID.
 If your class has more than 10 dependencies, your constructor would be bloated, and it’s easily to spot
 - works with unit tests (without di support) without problems`